ToniWonKanobi/theoveranalyzed.net/posts/2015/2/26/aapl-750b.md

 Imagine that: instead of reading about Apple in the 90's like I do today---almost twenty years later---I could have lived it in real-time.

-[^ny]: Neil Young was *never* good.
+[^1]: Neil Young was *never* good.
 And he is, right now, almost as washed up as Bon Jovi.

-[wikipedia]: https://en.wikipedia.org/wiki/Apple_Inc.#1990.E2.80.9399:_Decline.2C_restructuring.2C_acquisitions "Wikipedia: Apple's decline in the 1990's"
+[1]: https://en.wikipedia.org/wiki/Apple_Inc.#1990.E2.80.9399:_Decline.2C_restructuring.2C_acquisitions "Wikipedia: Apple's decline in the 1990's"